Student Athletes: NCAA/NAIA/Nutrition

 Multiyear, cost-of-attendance athletics scholarships available

-56 percent of athletes receive athletics aid
+56 percent of athletes receive athletic aid

 Partial athletics scholarship

-60 percent of athletes receive athletics aid
+60 percent of athletes receive athletic aid

 No athletics scholarships

-80 percent of athletes receive non-athletics aid
+80 percent of athletes receive non-athletic aid

 NAIA Card Icon